nigelredding/act65.github.io/about.md

 ### This blog

 Yet another blog.
-I write here to organise my thoughts, to practice explanations and to explore ideas.
+I will write here to organise my thoughts, to practice explanations and to explore ideas.
 If others happen to learn from these posts awesome!

+My main interest is exploring how to think, and by extension, how machines should think.

 The topics I will (probably) write about are machine learning and neural networks.
 Within that I am interested in;